9 Best And Effective Diets, As Per Experts

 6. MIND Diet – Best For Brain Health

 The MIND diet is a nutritional strategy that delays and prevents neurodegeneration.
-It is a combination of the Mediterranean and DASH diets.
+It is a combination of the DASH and Mediterranean diets for weight loss.
 Prof. Morris and colleagues at the Rush University Medical Center, the creators of this diet, found that it might lower the risk of Alzheimer’s (16), (17).

 Jeanette Kimszal, RDN, NLC, says, “The MIND diet recommends an increase in berries and leafy green vegetables.
 It also recommends limiting animal products and foods high in saturated fat.”
 She adds, “The MIND diet also recommends consuming at least 3 servings of whole grains, a salad, one other vegetable, and a glass of wine each day.
 Nuts and beans are alternated as snacks.
 Poultry and berries should be consumed twice a week and fish at least once a week.”